-- 2.1 Definitions - 2.2 Minimum tenor and rates of interest payable on Savings deposits and on Term - 2.3.
-Payment of interest on fixed deposit Method of calculation of interest - 2.4 Additional interest to AGID, NGIF and AFGIS - 2.5 Discretion to Regional Rural Bank/Local Area Bank to pay additional interest - 2.6 Discretion to pay additional interest not exceeding one percent on deposits of bank's staff and their exclusive associations - 2.7 Discretion to pay additional interest on deposits of Chairman and Managing Director and Executive Directors of the bank - Discretion to pay interest on current account maintained by RRBs with sponsor bank - 2.9 Discretion to pay interest on the minimum credit balance in the composite cash credit account of a farmer - 2.10 Deposit Scheme for Senior Citizens - 2.11 Premature withdrawal of term deposit - 2.12 Conversion of term deposit, deposit in the form of daily deposit or recurring deposit for reinvestment in term deposit - 2.13 Renewal of Overdue deposits - 2.14 Advance against term deposit Manner of charging interest - 2.15 Margin on advance against term deposit - 2.16 Restrictions on advances against NR(E)RA Deposits Quantum of Loans - 2.17 Interest payable on the deposit account of a deceased depositor - 2.18 Notifying RBI regarding change in interest on deposits and also the break-up of deposits according to different interest rate ranges - 2.19 Addition or deletion of the name/s of joint account holders - 2.20 Rounding off of transactions - 2.21 Issue of term deposit receipt
+- 2.1 Definitions - 2.2 Minimum tenor and rates of interest payable on Savings deposits and on Term deposits. - 2.3.
+Payment of interest on fixed deposit Method of calculation of interest - 2.4 Additional interest to AGID, NGIF and AFGIS - 2.5 Discretion to Regional Rural Bank/Local Area Bank to pay additional interest - 2.6 Discretion to pay additional interest not exceeding one percent on deposits of bank's staff and their exclusive associations - 2.7 Discretion to pay additional interest on deposits of Chairman and Managing Director and Executive Directors of the bank - 2.8 Discretion to pay interest on current account maintained by RRBs with sponsor bank - 2.9 Discretion to pay interest on the minimum credit balance in the composite cash credit account of a farmer - 2.10 Deposit Scheme for Senior Citizens - 2.11 Premature withdrawal of term deposit - 2.12 Conversion of term deposit, deposit in the form of daily deposit or recurring deposit for reinvestment in term deposit - 2.13 Renewal of Overdue deposits - 2.14 Advance against term deposit Manner of charging interest - 2.15 Margin on advance against term deposit - 2.16 Restrictions on advances against NR(E)RA Deposits Quantum of Loans - 2.17 Interest payable on the deposit account of a deceased depositor

+- 2.18 Notifying RBI regarding change in interest on deposits and also the breakup of deposits according to different interest rate ranges

+- 2.19 Addition or deletion of the name/s of joint account holders

+- 2.20 Rounding off of transactions

+- 2.21 Issue of term deposit receipt

 - 2.22 Payment of interest on term deposit maturing on Sunday/ holiday/non-business working day

-- 2.23 Deposit Mobilisation Schemes
+- 2.23.A.Deposit Mobilisation Schemes

+- 2.23.B.
+Special Term Deposit Products with Lock-in Period

 - 2.24 Minimum balance in savings bank accounts

 - 2.25 No-frills account

 - 2.26 Exemptions

 - 2.27 Prohibitions